home-assistant/home-assistant.io/source/_integrations/upb.markdown

   For example for UPB Network number 42 and UPB Link number 24 the `address` would be 42_24.
-- `brightness_pct`: The brightness level as a percentage. `brightness_pct` is reported as -1 if the brightness is a default level or brightness is not applicable to the link change.
+- `brightness_pct`: The brightness level as a percentage. `brightness_pct` is reported as -1 if the brightness is a default level of brightness is not applicable to the link change.
 - `rate`: The rate for link to transition to the new level. `rate` is -1 for the default transiton rate.